 I’m going to start at the very beginning with this post and will try to schedule the rest of the series in as much of a logical order as possible.

 As a little girl I didn’t grow up dreaming of my perfect wedding day so until it came to actually planning a wedding, there were few aspects of the day that I had really considered and even fewer that I was sure of.
+I knew of many of the basics such as choosing the dress, the cake, the Indianapolis wedding photography, and so on.

 I was sure that I didn’t want to get married in a church.